 It seems reasonable that the odd berry that had mould on it could sneak its way into a bag of frozen berries.
 After all, how could you inspect millions and millions of berries, one by one?
-The shocking truth though is that the legally permitted number of mouldy berries in a bag is 60%.
+The shocking truth though is that the officially permitted number of mouldy berries in a bag is 60%.
 That would mean that more than half of the berries on your plate could have started to rot!

 4. Fruit fly eggs

 If you are tucking into some tomato sauce, then it might be worth bearing in mind that fruit flies love tomato sauce just as much as you do.
 They love it so much that they are quite fond of laying their eggs in it.
-But, that’s OK, because the FDA do restrict the number of fruit fly eggs, or the maggots that come from them, to just 15 per 100 grams of sauce.
+But, that’s OK, because the Food standards agency do restrict the number of fruit fly eggs, or the maggots that come from them, to just 15 per 100 grams of sauce.

 5. Thunder flies